zuyux/junta/readme.md

 # JUNTA dApp

 **JUNTA** is a decentralized ROSCA (Rotating Savings and Credit Association) dApp built on the [Stacks](https://www.stacks.co) blockchain.
-This application leverages smart contracts and sBTC to facilitate transparent, secure, and trustless community savings pools.
+This application leverages smart contracts and sBTC to facilitate transparent, secure, and trustful community savings pools.

 ## 📌 Project Overview